ebernalbeamagine/DeepLearningSensorFusionForPedestrianDetection/README.md

 $roslaunch dl_lidar_ymdhmsz dl_rviz.launch

 The following ROS launch command runs the dl_lidarpointcloud and dl_lidarrgb ROS nodes, which receive lidar and RGB socket data and publish a lidar pointcloud and RGB image.
+It also runs the umrr ROS driver.
+Moreover,  it runs the dl_lidar_ymdhmsz, dl_radar_ymdhmsz, dl_image_ymdhmsz which svaes in memory the p

 $roslaunch dl_lidar_ymdhmsz dl_lrgb_sensors.launch